Software Development Life Cycle SDLC Businesstories

 • Deployment and Maintenance.

-• A SDLC is a series of identifiable stages that a software product undergoes during its lifetime.
+• A Software Development Life Cycle is a series of identifiable stages.
+It describes how a software product changes its development.

-• A SDLC is a descriptive and diagrammatic representation of the software life cycle.
+• A Software Development Life Cycle is a descriptive and diagrammatic representation of the software life cycle.

 • A life cycle model maps the different activities performed on a software product from its beginning to retirement into a set of life cycle phases.